Cpt-Dingus/blog-page/docs/Radio/Beginners guide to weather satellite reception.md

 ### Offline processing vs Recorder

 When you launch SatDump, you initially face the `Offline processing` tab.
 This is where you can **decode <u>recordings</u>** in addition to semi-processed data (raw frames/binary etc.).
-We won't be using this tab very often, since we'll be using the **Live processing** feature instead.
-It is able to decode signals straight from your SDR, eliminating the need to make huge recordings prior to decoding signals.
+We won't be using this tab very often, since we'll be using the **Live processing** feature instead, which decodes signals straight from your SDR eliminating the need to make huge recordings prior to getting data.
 We can find it in the `Recorder` tab.

 > This tab might seem overwhelming at first, but don't worry; we'll cover it one step at a time.